Health resources

 Income Supports

-Employment and Income Support: The Employment Support and Income Assistance (ESIA) program helps you when you are not able to support yourself or your family.
+Employment and Income Support: The Employment Support and Income Assistance (ESIA) program is designed to assist you when you are unable to assist yourself or your family.

-- Income Assistance: Income assistance can help you with basic necessities such as food, rent and utilities, and special needs like pharmacare, emergency dental care and other needs.
+- Income Assistance: Income assistance can support you with basic necessities (food, rent, utilities, and special needs, including pharmacare, emergency dental care etc).

-- Employment Support (ESS): If you are on income assistance, Employment Support Services can help you with information, opportunities and services to build the skills and experience you need for work.
+- Employment Support (ESS): If you are receiving income assistance, Employment Support Services can help provide you with resources to build the skills and experience needed for work opportunities.

-- Income Assistance helps with your basic expenses and special needs including:
+- Income Assistance provides support for your basic expenses and special needs.
+Special needs include, but are not limited to:

 - Employment Support